Advanced Uniview IP Camera Guide - NVR IPCAMERA SECURITY

 How To Enable Intelligent Markers

-Some NVR models support Intelligent Mark.
-When the NVR and IP camera are both enabled, the latest areas/lines or VCA data configured for face detection, detection, and cross line detection will be displayed on the Preview, Behavior and Alarm windows in real time.
+Some models support Intelligent Mark.
+When the NVR and IP camera are both enabled, the latest areas/lines or VCA data configured for face detection, intrusion detection, and cross line detection will be displayed on the Preview, Behavior and Alarm windows in real time.

 Intelligent mark is displayed on the screen as areas/lines in different colors: